Darna: Braguda

 Braguda, the Queen of Darkness and ruler of the Anomalkas (Planet Marte's evil underground dwelling race), is the main villain of the 2005 TV series.
 She is the powerful queen of the Anomalkan race of the Planet Marte who dreams of the whole galaxy bowing down to her but for that to happen, she must obtain Darna's white stone and merge it with her black stone so that she may transform the Planet Earth into a new version of the Planet Marte.
 Celia Rodriguez, who previously played two different Darna villains: Babaing Ahas in Lipad, Darna, Lipad!
 (1973) and Lei Ming in Darna at Ding (1980), played Braguda in the 2005 TV series; she went on to play Ms. Perfecta in the 2009 TV series.

 Sulfura

-Sulfura (Human Volcano) has the power to fly, and spew fire, rocks and acid to melt her enemies.
-Carmina Villarroel played Sulfura.
+In 2005 TV Series, Sabrina/Sulfura is the rival model of Valentina in fashion industry.
+When Valentina is noticed that Sabrina gained more support from the public than her, she throw an acid to Sabrina's face to make her ugly.
+Because of that, Sulfrura bring to life with the power to fly, spew fire, rocks and acid to melt her enemies.
+Carmina Villarroel played Sulfura/Sabrina.